Governance design for multiple teams

 prod-rg.
 This resource group is aligned with the production environment.
 The second is named

 dev-rgand is aligned with the development environment.
 All resources associated with production workloads are deployed to the production environment and all resources associated with development workloads are deployed to the development environment.
 In this example, you'll only deploy two workloads to each of these two environments, so you won't encounter any Azure subscription service limits.
-However, consider that each resource group has a limit of 800 resources per resource group.
-If you continue to add workloads to each resource group, eventually this limit will be reached.
+Consider that each resource group has a limit of 800 resources per resource group.
+If you continue to add workloads to each resource group, you'll eventually reach this limit.

 - The first workload owner sends a request to the subscription service administrator and is added to each of the development and production environment resource groups with the contributor role.
 As you learned earlier, the contributor role allows the user to perform any operation other than assigning a role to another user.
 The first workload owner can now create the resources associated with their workload.